t-ski/html-sourcecode-element/README.md

 `);

-// Stylesheet href overload HTMLCodeComponent.appendStyle("/assets/css/code-component.css");
+// Stylesheet href overload HTMLCodeElement.appendStyle("/assets/css/code-component.css");
 ```

 ## Structure

-The code component element maintains an encapsulated DOM.
+The code element maintains an encapsulated DOM.
 The underlying elements can be styles from the given styles accessing the elements directly.
 The internal elements are classified as follows:

 | Class | Element Description |
 | :--- | :------------------- |